***Please use the first part of your email address as the username and NOT your SMU ID number

 Locker offers a variety of features for file storage and sharing.
 Permissions can be assigned to a specific file or at a folder level and can be restricted to view only, edit, or full permissions.
 Files can even be stored with non SMU individuals using a unique ticketing system.

-Faculty, Staff and Students are allocated 4 GB of storage on a personal locker space.
+Faculty and Staff are allocated 500 MB of personal locker space.
+Students are allocated 200 MB of storage on a personal locker space.

 Departmental or School Locker Space